Some people are thrust into the role of caregiver abruptly. After a loved one has a sudden illness, they may obviously need a lot of help.

 If you have kids, you remember the charts in the baby books that lay out the clear milestones you can expect as they grow.
 Unfortunately, it's not so clear-cut with caregiving for an older person.
 Things change slowly or rapidly.
 Every caregiving case is different and it's hard to know how to prepare.
 Still, to start you off, here are some general tips for new caregivers.
 They won't answer all your questions, but they may help point you in the right direction.

-Consider the legal and financial implications.
+- Consider the legal and financial implications.
 Start thinking about some of the difficult legal and financial issues you may face as a caregiver.
-If your loved one goes into a nursing home, how will she afford it?
-Would you sell her house?
+If your loved one goes into a nursing home, how will they afford it?
+Would you sell their house?
 How does power of attorney work?
-Does she have a will?
+Do they have a will?
 Tackling these issues can be upsetting.
 But it's best to know the details so you're not taken by surprise.
 Talk to a geriatric care manager, a social worker, an elder law attorney, or get in touch with a caregivers' organization.

 - Do some research.
 Some helpful organizations that can provide information or assistance on caregiving include:

 - National Association of Area Agencies on Aging